-Plastic bags contribute greatly to landfill so invest in some cloth bags and take them with you each time you go shopping.
-In Australia, we use 10 million plastic shopping bags per day.
-That’s 4 billion per year and it’s estimated that 50 million of these ends up in our waterways.
-Keeping recyclable bags in the boot of your car is a great way to maximise their use and reduce the manufacture, waste and pollution of plastic bags.
+Plastic bags used to contribute greatly to landfill before Australia banned them at the supermarket.
+We used 10 million plastic shopping bags per day.
+That’s 4 billion per year and it’s estimated that 50 million of these ended up in our waterways.
+You can still purchase plastic bags for your groceries and even though the number we use has reduced greatly, keeping recyclable bags in the boot of your car is a great way to maximise their use and reduce the manufacture, waste and pollution of plastic bags.

 Reduce packaged foods

 There are many ways you can reduce your packaging including buying sandwich and snack boxes rather than wrapping them in cling wrap or zip lock bags.
 The boxes can be washed and reused for many years whereas plastic wrapping you can only use once.
 This will also save you money which is always a bonus.
 Another way to reduce packaging is to buy in bulk or buy large quantities of food.
 Rice and other grains tend to have a long shelf life so buying them in larger quantities helps to reduce the packaging needed on individual or smaller serves.